skimberk/thinkpad-improvements/README.md

 xmodmap -e 'keycode 117 = 0x0000'
 ```

 To make the change permanent, I followed these steps: https://unix.stackexchange.com/a/520756.
-So, I ran `g` then copied the following into the file:
+So, I ran `sudo touch /usr/lib/systemd/system-sleep/xkeyboard; sudo chmod 755 /usr/lib/systemd/system-sleep/xkeyboard` then copied the following into the file:

 ```
 #!/bin/bash